-Flash Crowd Experiments: To emulate a flash crowd arrival process, we deployed a set of clients on PlanetLab machines, whereby all clients initiate their requests as a result of a centralized trigger: clients start downloading the content within 1 minute of that trigger signal.
+Flash Crowd Experiments: To emulate a flash crowd arrival process - representative of a scenario in which a large number of clients exhibit a sudden interest in some specific content - we deployed a set of clients on PlanetLab machines, whereby all clients initiate their requests as a result of a centralized trigger: clients start downloading the content within 1 minute of that trigger signal.
 Once a user is done downloading the content it continues to serve other clients until the end of the experiment.
 We conducted our experiments using two flash crowd sizes of L = 50 and L = 300 clients, respectively.
 In order to minimize the resource utilization of PlanetLab nodes, we used a homogeneous configuration with an application level cap of 160 Kbps for the client's uplink capacity, which is the default setting for BT.
 The content size was set to 50 MB.

-Waves of Arrivals Experiments: We synthesized extreme swarm dynamics on PlanetLab, with the goal of studying CYCLOPS under stress.
+Waves of Arrivals Experiments: We synthesized extreme swarm dynamics on PlanetLab, with the goal of studying CYCLOPS under stress: in practice, we created a scenario in which availability problems would hinder the content distribution process, requiring CYCLOPS to intervene more often than in a real swarm.
 The dynamics consisted of three successive bursts of client arrivals: a first burst of 100 clients arrive in a 10-minute span and leave after completing their download (within 50 minutes of arrival); a second burst of 100 clients join the swarm just before the mass exodus of the first wave of users.
 This process is then repeated for a third burst of arrivals.
 The interval between the mass exodus from one wave and the burst of arrivals from the next wave is set up in such a way that there would not be sufficient time for content pieces to propagate fully from the clients of one wave to the next (which should cause the swarm monitor's feedback signal to trigger the CYCLOPS content server to rev up its contribution to the swarm).
 As before, the client's uplink capacity was capped at 160 Kbps, and the content size was set to 50 MB.

 Live Internet Experiments: We conducted experiments to evaluate our system under realistic CDN operating conditions, including web-driven arrival and departure processes for users drawn from a diverse set of ISPs and with diverse software settings.
-To do so, we prepared a 350MB file that we named after a popular TV-series.
-We created two distinct torrent meta-files (one for distribution using CYCLOPS and the other for distribution using open-loop-BT), and we publicized both simultaneously on popular content search web-sites, including isohunt, mininova and btjunkie.
-We took particular care in publicizing the two torrents exactly on the day of their TV broadcast.
+To do so, we distributed a non-copyrighted movie packed in a 350MB file.
+We created two distinct torrent meta-files (one for distribution using CYCLOPS and the other for distribution using openloop-BT), and we publicized both simultaneously on popular content search web-sites.
 In these experiments, both the CYCLOPS and the open-loop-BT content servers had no cap on their uplink capacity (beyond what is possible through a large EC2 instance), and needless to say, we had no control on the settings (or even the BT variants) of the clients.